ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 # TODO - encode ordinal features

 # set up mapping dictionary and list of features to encode with ordinal encoding
-mapping_ord = ...
-features_ord = ...

-# create an OrdinalEncoder and fit it
-...

-# use transform to get the encoded columns, save in df_enc_ord
+# use map to get the encoded columns, save in df_enc_ord
 df_enc_ord = ...

 # scale each column to the range 0-1